tannerdolby/tannerdolby.com/src/about.md

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer and Mathematician based in Sacramento, CA. I enjoy working with HTML, CSS, JavaScript, Node, React, Angular, Java, Rust, and Eleventy.
 I started to learn web development using [freeCodeCamp.org](https://freecodecamp.org) in 2017.
 Ever since then, I've been hooked on building things for the web.

 I focus on building responsive and fast websites.
-Recently, I've been learninga about developing applications using the MEAN/MERN stack.
-I spend my free time contributing to open source, building side-projects, reading, bike riding, and creating fun CSS illustrations and making front-end demos on [CodePen](https://codepen.io/tannerdolby).
+Recently, I've been learning about developing applications using the MEAN/MERN stack.
+I spend most of my free time contributing to open source, building side-projects, reading, creating fun CSS illustrations and making front-end demos on [CodePen](https://codepen.io/tannerdolby).
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy](https://11ty.dev), which this website is built with.

 <h2>Interests</h2>

 I like to write about technology and web development.
-I'm currently fixated on learning more about the MEAN stack, JavaScript, Go Lang, WebGL, Cloud computing, and Web performance.
+I'm currently fixated on learning more about the React, JavaScript, Rust, Cloud computing, and Web performance.
 If you want to see me write about a specific topic or concept, feel free to message me about it.
 Lately, I've been very interested in CSS illustrations and SVG.
 I may write about these hobbies in future posts.

 ## Education
 I received my Bachelor of Science in Applied Mathematics from Arizona State University on May 11, 2020.
 Due to a [global pandemic](https://www.cdc.gov/coronavirus/2019-ncov/index.html), the university didn't conduct an in-person commencement ceremenony.
 Feel free to take a look at the [virtual ceremonies](https://vgradasu.z4.web.core.windows.net/asu/III/#811351).